thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 +->/home.th.xml
 ```

-Such `home.html` file can be completely logic-less.
+So the `home.html` file can be completely logic-less.
 It might look like this:

 ```html
 <!DOCTYPE html>